bezokurepo/about-bezoku/README.md

 - 👀 We design and build language technology for Indigenous and Low Resource language speakers.
 - 🌱 Our models train on Universal Dependencies annotated corpus by parsing CoNLL-U symbolic information into bi-LSTM neural models that train on immersion cooled GPUs.
 - :microscope: symbolic instructions are perfect for morphosyntactically complex languages / dialects with sparse availability of training data.
+- 💻 Our current offering is dependency parser and a grammar checker.
+These are available in 24 languages and work on Windows OS, Ubuntu OS with Android and MAC OS and iOS under development
 - :wrench: Foundation models power downstream applications: named entity resolution, sentiment analysis, semantic role labeling, question and answer, information extraction and search.
 - :satellite: We deploy seamlessly to Cloud, Desktop and Mobile (Android) using Intel openVINO.
 We design for older CPUs and devices (minimum of 2 GB RAM), and do not support iOS and MAC OS.
 Each repo will have localized instructions, apologies it will take some time to implement 🤝
 - 👩‍💻 We joined the Intel Liftoff program in early 2024 and the Denvr Ai Ascend program in August 2025.